Save Even More Money with US Taxes

 Once you are sure you qualify for the FEIE, you can fill out Form 2555, informing the IRS of which test you are eligible under.
 Or better yet, fill it out electronically through our software!

 The MyExpatTaxes software can determine if you qualify for this exclusion and receive a refund.
-Want to learn more about the Foreign Housing Exclusion tax benefit?
-Read this.
+We recommend reading our blog to learn more about the Foreign Housing Exclusion tax benefit.
 Saving money on your taxes abroad has never been so easy.

 Written by Michelle H.